DC-BENCH: Dataset Condensation Benchmark: Dataset Condensation Benchmark

 \subsubsection{Performance under different data augmentations}

 To evaluate the quality of a condensed dataset, a straightforward way is to train a randomly initialized model on it and evaluate the performance (test accuracy) of the model.
 However, even for the same architecture and condensed dataset, the resulting model can perform very differently under different training protocols, such as the choices of data augmentation and optimizers.
 Since the condensed datasets are usually very small, we observe that data augmentation methods can significantly impact the test accuracy.
 Therefore, we investigate the performance of existing condensation methods under four different data augmentation strategies, as listed below.
-On the other hand, the choice of optimizer (e.g., SGD versus Adam~\cite{kingma2014adam}) usually has minor impact to the performance according to our experiments (see the appendix for details), so we do not include it in the benchmark.

 \textbf{ImagenetAug} is a simple manually designed augmentation containing random crop~\cite{krizhevsky2012imagenet}, random horizontal flip and color jitters~\cite{krizhevsky2012imagenet}.
 It is one of the most commonly used strategy for training ImageNet models~\cite{darts, gmnas}.